 Heather Palmer, Cognitive Wellbeing Advisor for Amica Senior Lifestyles, says changes that come with aging can put older people at high-risk.

 “There’s a tendency to experience a lot of loss; loss of loved ones, loss of independence.
 [And] when we’re not doing all the things that we like to do that puts us in a greater risk category for experiencing mental health conditions like depression or anxiety.”

-She laid down some sobering facts when we talked recently about aging and mental health.
+Palmer, who has a PhD in neuropsychology, laid down some sobering facts about aging and mental health.

 “It’s predicted that in the next decade loneliness is probably going to be the No. 1 risk factor for death among seniors — a greater risk factor than heart disease.”

 And seniors “have the second highest rate of suicide — successful suicide,” she pointed out.

 Stigma around mental health can be a barrier to support says Palmer.

 “Rather than saying, ‘Of course you’re depressed, you can’t walk the way you used to.’
 Acknowledge that mental health challenges are not a normal part of aging — older people are simply at greater risk.”